 Unless you’re a graphic designer, it’s best to leave book cover design to the professionals.
 I will put you in touch with designers who will understand your needs and come up with just the right cover.
 If you have any ideas or preferences, they’ll take them on board too.

 Absolutely.
 Remember, these are your words, your memories, reflections, feelings, and emotions.
 This is all about you, and your name should be there.

 Your voice is the most important part of your book.
-The way we speak does not translate well into writing, so I use my skills to make your readers feel like you’re talking to them, telling your story as they read your book, while keeping everything flowing and engaging.
+The way we speak does not translate well into writing, so I use my skills and experience to make your readers feel like you’re talking to them, telling your story as they read your book, while keeping everything flowing and engaging.

 This depends on whether you intend to indie (self) publish, or submit your manuscript to a mainstream publisher.
 We discuss all the options and then you can decide on strategy.
 Once we have our final draft, I’m there to help with direction when and if you need it, with either submissions or pointing you in the direction of dependable and trustworthy indie publishing companies.

 If references to people in your book are maliciously false, or defame someone’s good name—yes.
 We discuss these possibilities at the outset to make sure you don’t make yourself vulnerable to any legal action.

 Yes, if you require extra research, I can do this.
 If this requires travel, it will incur additional expense.